FREE SHIPPING! Everyday. All the time.

 And finally, at the gallery opening a week before graduation, Silhouette Blue was truly-really-actually born.
 During the cocktail party so many people came up to me wanting to BUY MY GREETING CARDS.
 I had printed and packaged a few cards with the hope that this would happen, but that was mostly wishful thinking.
 When stranger named Charles (I remember him so clearly - thank you Charles!) handed over his hard earned money in exchange for Silhouette Blue greeting cards, my perspective changed.
 This could be a business.

 In the months and years after my cousin's wedding, so many things fell into place.
-I knew more people getting married who needed invitations, I opened an Etsy shop, I created my own website, I moved into an apartment with an office.
+I knew more people getting married who needed invitations, I opened an Etsy shop, I created my own website, I moved into an apartment with an extra bedroom that I could use as an office.
 Four years after my cards debuted at Senior Show, I quit my job to run Silhouette Blue full time.

 And now it's been ten years, and this wonderful job still makes my soul come alive.